Turmeric supplements: what should you look out for?

 Bioavailability

-Taking a turmeric supplement doesn’t automatically mean the active substances reach your cells to perform their function.
-Bioavailability refers to the extent to which body cells effectively absorb substances or nutrients.
-A liposomal turmeric supplement significantly enhances this absorption and is therefore recommended!
+Taking a turmeric supplement doesn’t automatically mean the active substances actually reach your cells to do their job properly.
+Bioavailability refers to the extent to which body cells absorb substances or nutrients effectively.
+A liposomal turmeric supplement greatly increases this absorption and is therefore recommended in this case!

 -